Select City

 Book Free Appointment

-Sunflower Cataract Surgery: Book Free Appointment
+Sunflower Cataract Surgery: Book Appointment

 Sunflower cataract also known as sunburst cataract is a rare but impactful eye condition that can cause significant vision impairment if not addressed promptly.
 Characterized by a distinctive yellowing of the lens that mimics the petals of a sunflower, this condition calls for specific surgical interventions.
 Sunflower cataract surgery can restore your vision and help you reclaim your quality of life.
 Consult the expert ophthalmologists at Pristyn Care to understand the best treatment options available for you.